Guys 'n' Dolls: Career

 Guys 'n' Dolls released their first hit single, "There's a Whole Lot of Loving", in January 1975.
 The song was originally recorded in September 1974 by a group of session singers (including Tony Burrows and Clare Torry) for a TV advertisement for McVitie's biscuits.
 Guys 'n' Dolls were formed to cash in upon the popularity of the jingle and to present it as a single.
 However, the group was not ready in time to record an entirely new version for the single's hasty release and so the voices of the session singers remained on the single.
 The song became an immediate hit, rising to No. 2 in the UK singles chart, launching the group to overnight stardom.

 The following year, the group scored highly again as their cover of "You Don't Have to Say You Love Me" peaked at No.5.
 Other singles by the group charted more modestly and they only had one hit album, Guys 'n Dolls, released in 1975.
 In 1977, however, they scored a No.1 hit in both the Netherlands and Belgium with "You're My World", launching them on a new phase of their career.

 By mid-1977, Van Day and Bazar were unhappy with the direction of the group, and their complaints led to the management asking them to leave.
 By mutual agreement, publicity at the time showed leaving the group was their own decision, to concentrate on songwriting.
 The duo, as Dollar, had several hits in the late 1970s and 1980s.
 Guys 'n' Dolls continued as a quartet, with their third album Together (1977) depicting just the four remaining members.
 The group scored a final minor hit in the UK in 1978, and, after failing to renew their contract with Magnet Records, concentrated on their success in the Netherlands, where they continued having hits for the next few years.
-In late 1978, the group performed as the opening act for Frank Sinatra for a series of London concerts.
+In late 1978, the group performed as the opening act for Frank Sinatra in a series of London concerts.